 The key theme of EIPCC is the investigation into effective and innovative forms of policymaking particularly in contested contexts.
 It covers research on the four dimensions of

-Socio-economic Development and Effective Policymaking,
+- Socio-economic Development and Effective Policymaking,

-Socially Innovative Policymaking, and
+- Socially Innovative Policymaking, and

-Policymaking in Conflicted and Contested Orders.
+- Policymaking in Conflicted and Contested Orders.

 Contestations may arise related to the globalization of economic and social relationships and its consequences for the economic, social and even physical wellbeing of societies; the significant structural and political challenges in the course of ageing societies or international migration; new political forms of contestation such as populist or even extremist parties; and unresolved, violent conflicts.
 EIPCC is a learning hub bringing together international early career researchers primarily with a focus on (or from) the Global South.

 If you would like to join EIPCC, please refer to our general information on postgraduate research or

 A call for applications will be published shortly.